-These award amounts, to the extent they were in recognition for Dr. Mickle's, Mr. Cohen's, and Dr. Guenther's performance during the indicated year, are reflected in the "Non-Equity Incentive Plan Awards" column of the Summary Compensation Table above for the indicated year.
+These award amounts, to the extent they were in recognition for Dr. Mickle's, Dr. Guenther's, Mr. Johnson's and Mr. Cohen's performance during the indicated year, are reflected in the "Non-Equity Incentive Plan Awards" column of the Summary Compensation Table above for the indicated year.